-The use of retail fireworks within the City of Medford is PROHIBITED during any declared fire season except when the sale of fireworks is permitted within the State of Oregon pursuant to ORS 480.127 (June 23-July 6).
+The use of retail fireworks within the City of Medford is PROHIBITED during any declared fire season except July 1 through July 6.
 The use of all types of fireworks is PROHIBITED within the following areas:

 Retail sales, manufacturing, and storage of fireworks are prohibited within the City limits of Medford.

-Fireworks can be entertaining but can also be dangerous.
-In 2010, according to the Center for Disease Control (CDC), three people died and an estimated 8,600 were treated in emergency departments for fireworks-related injuries in the United States.
-The Medford Fire Department urgeís you to use extreme caution when considering the use of fireworks.
+FIREWORKS SAFETY INFORMATION Fireworks can be entertaining but can also be dangerous.
+On average each year in the United States, fireworks cause 18,500 fires, 12,500 injuries requiring hospital visits, and 7 deaths.
+Medford Fire-Rescue urgeís you to use extreme caution when considering the use of fireworks.

 The following are safety tips to consider: